AlejoDuarte23/aps-viewer-sdk/README.md

 - Click-to-place circle markers on floor plans and elevations
 - Customize circle appearance (radius, color)
 - Ideal for markup and inspection workflows

 Each notebook includes detailed explanations, parameter documentation, and use case examples.

+Each notebook includes detailed explanations, parameter documentation, and use case examples.